-- Accurate estimate of initial motion is extremely important. - Has dramatic impact on accuracy of the CLIPER model at shorter ranges. - Initial motion vector is also used in some vortex bogussing schemes. - 12-h NHC forecast is heavily weighted by the initial motion estimate. - Not always easy to determine, particularly for systems with illdefined centers.
+- Accurate estimate of initial motion is extremely important. - Has dramatic impact on accuracy of the CLIPER model at shorter ranges. - 12-h NHC forecast is heavily weighted by the initial motion estimate. - Not always easy to determine, particularly for systems with illdefined centers.